Sharpe Ratio Definition

-Step 1 – Get the returns in the tabular format
+- Get the returns in the tabular format.

-Step 2 – Get Risk Free Return Details in the table
+- Get Risk Free Return Details in the table.

-In this table below, I have made an assumption that the risk free return is 3.0% throughout the span of 15 years.
-However, risk free rate may change each year and you need to put that number here.
+In this table below, I have made an assumption that the risk-free return is 3.0% throughout the span of 15 years.
+However, the risk-free rate may change each year, and you need to put that number here.

-The third step in calculating Sharpe ratio in excel is to find the excess returns of the portfolio.
-In our case, excess return is the Yearly Returns – Risk-Free Return.
+The third step in calculating the Sharpe ratio in excel is to find the excess returns of the portfolio.
+In our case, the excess return is the Yearly Returns – Risk-Free Return.

-The fourth step in calculating Sharpe ratio in excel is to find the average of the yearly returns.
-You can use excel formula AVERAGE to find the average of the portfolio.
-In our example, we get the average return of 12.09%.
+The fourth step in calculating the Sharpe ratio in excel is to find the average of the yearly returns.
+You can use the excel formula AVERAGE to find the average of the portfolio.
+In our example, we get an average return of 12.09%.

-Step 5 – Find Standard Deviation of the Excess Returns
+- Find a Standard Deviation of the Excess Returns

-The final step to calculating sharpe ratio in excel is to divide the Average Returns by Standard deviation.
+The final step to calculating the Sharpe ratio in excel is to divide the Average Returns by Standard deviation.
 We get the ratio = 12.09% / 8.8% = 1.37x

 Advantages of Using Sharpe Ratio